lusamreth/clean-fastapi-trello-clone/README.md

 Developer expected to upgrade their software with the latest and greatest features all the time and that can overwhelmed codebase and make it difficult to maintain If things aren't built in a modular fashion.

+### Existings ideas

 Which is why I started looking at options to tackle this problem by exploring various standardization and guidelines (also known as architecure) of structuring and bumps across various thoughts and ideas such as :

 - clean architecture
 - hexagonal architecture
 - vertical slicing
 - Onion/layer archiecture
 - n-tiers architecture

+### Disclamers
 This is one of the architectures that I am currently exploring and started working on the implementation parts to test out the theory as well as my overall understanding of the concepts.
-Althought as a disclamers, I might not followed all the rules down to the granular details , the essence of theory is still there.
+Althought as a disclamers, some parts of the theory may got implemented , the essence of theory should be there.
 Ultimately speaking, the most important goal of the architecture is to establish a clear seperation of concerns in the codebase.

 ## Description

 _Example Application Interface using FastAPI framework in Python 3_

-This simple trello clone is a showcase of clean architecture implementation comprising of fastapi as the main http framework , sqlalchemy as the ORM and pydantic as the data model validator.
+This simple trello clone is a showcase of clean architecture implementation comprising of serveral libraries such as :
+- fastapi as the main framework for building api
+- sqlalchemy as the ORM
+- pydantic as the type validator

 Clean architecture aims to improve the maintainability and extensibility of the software by maintaining one important goal which is clear seperation of concerns.
 To achieve such objective , the codebase is divised into multiple layers that each handle different responsiblity.

 ## Heriachy of layers